A DUI Can Haunt Your Life And Career

 We Will Investigate The Details On Your Behalf

 Knowing the details of a drunk driving arrest is critical.
-Gormley and Johnson Law Offices, PLC, reviews your case thoroughly and investigates possible officer or police equipment errors or malfunctions which may provide you an additional defense.
+Gormley Law Offices, PLC, reviews your case thoroughly and investigates possible officer or police equipment errors or malfunctions which may provide you an additional defense.
 Expert witnesses can be utilized to provide scientific evidence that may help your case.
 Experts can provide important information on the accuracy and validity of the Datamaster and Preliminary Breath Testing devices as well as field sobriety tests.